jishmachiraykal/Data-Structures-and-Algorithms-in-C-and-C-/search_trees/README.md

 * If we are deleting any red node and if does not have any children, then simply delete it.
 If there is any child, then child will take its place

 * If a black node is getting deleted and its sibling is red then perform rotation

+* If a black node is deleted then it becomes NULL and double black.
+Check its sibling and if sibling is black and siblings child is red/sibling is red and its children are black perform rotation and if it is black/red respectively change the colour

+* Red-black trees are perfect match for 2-3-4 trees